artefactual/atom-docs/admin-manual/maintenance/cli-import-export.rst

 :ref:`above <csv-import-descriptions-cli>` on importing descriptions.
 For more information on the ``--rows-until-update`` option, see also the section below, :ref:`csv-import-progress`.

-The ``--alias-file`` and ``--relation-file`` options are used to import accompanying alternate name (aka Alias data) and relationship CSV files at the same time as the authority record CSV import.
-An example of each will be given below, though they can be used together.
-Jump to:

-* :ref:`csv-import-aliases-cli`
-* :ref:`csv-import-relations-cli`

 Use the ``--source-name`` option (described  in the CSV import documentation :ref:`here <csv-legacy-id-mapping>`) to specify the source name that will be added to the keymap table.
 This can be useful for improving the